gdroguski/PyDiscord/README.md

 Then you can create users, rooms.

 If you want to use this as is, with DB and all.
-Download the release, unzip and run `python manage.py runserver localhost:8000`
+Download the release, unzip and run points `1.` and `4.`

 ## How does it look with some users?
 ### Main